TerryCavanagh/VVVVVV/desktop_version/README.md

 ```

 macOS may be fussy about the SDK version.
 How to fix this is up to the whims of
-however Apple wants to make CMAKE_OSX_SYSROOT annoying to configure and retain
+however, Apple wants to make CMAKE_OSX_SYSROOT annoying to configure and retain
 each time Xcode updates.

 Including data.zip
 ------------
 You'll need the data.zip file from VVVVVV to actually run the game!
-It's
+You can copy it from your own copy of VVVVVV or it's
 available to download separately for free in the
 [Make and Play](https://thelettervsixtim.es/makeandplay/)
 edition of the game.
 Put this file next to your executable and the game should